Cortado-J/Multiset/README.md

 This is a fairly thorough implementation of a Multiset collection.
 Similar to the struct Set in the standard library but can contain more than one of the same element.
-This type is sometimes called a bag. fSwift Collections Library
+This type is sometimes called a bag.

-Buckets is a complete, tested and documented collections library for swift.

 ## Requirements
 Swift 4.2